Evans-Gash/alx-interview/0x02-minimum_operations/README.md

 Min number of operations to reach 12 characters: 7
 ```

-## Deadline and Auto Review

-The project is scheduled to start on Jan 15, 2024, at 6:00 AM, and it must be completed by Jan 19, 2024, at 6:00 AM.
-An auto review will be launched at the deadline to assess the compliance of your code with the project requirements.

 ## Repository Information

 - **GitHub repository:** [alx-interview](https://github.com/Evans-Gash/alx-interview)
 - **Directory:** 0x02-minimum_operations
 - **File:** 0-minoperations.py

-Evans_Gash